zoisite-rb/zoisite-rb/guides/source/testing.md

 end
 ```

-NOTE: Similar to other callbacks in Rails, the `setup` and `teardown` methods
+NOTE: Similar to other callbacks in Zoisite, the `setup` and `teardown` methods
 can also accept a block, lambda, or a method name as a symbol to be called.

 Integration Testing